 Stay: Two nights in a superior room in the Belmond Das Cataratas Hotel.

-Stay: Three nights in a standard room at Refugio Caiman.
+Stay: Three nights in a standard room at Refugio Caiman including all meals and activities.

-Stay: Two nights in a standard room in Villa Bahia.
+Stay: Two nights in a Deluxe Room in Villa Bahia.

-Stay: Three nights in a Quintal da Gloria studio at Casa Uxua.
+Stay: Three nights in the Estudio Suite at Casa Uxua.

 Porto Seguro – Sao Paulo - Home